 Role boundaries are changing and skill sets will alter e.g. roles in near patient testing in the community will be more about quality assurance and oversight of delivery than lab based skills.
-We will make better use of our medical and non-medical consultants enabling them to focus on their expertise.
+We must make better use of our medical and nonmedical consultants enabling them to focus on their expertise.
 Multi-disciplinary teams and greater use of advanced practice will create opportunities for progression across all career pathways.

-Evidence based decision making, futures thinking and improvement skills are key to influencing policy and if we are to effect real change, we will need to develop our behavioural science expertise and understanding of behavioural change approaches especially using new media.
+Evidence based decision making, futures thinking and improvement skills will be important to help influence policy and if we are to effect real change, we will need to develop our behavioural science expertise and understanding of behavioural change approaches especially using new media.